 “Keep an eye of how long it takes you to recover.
 Viral fever’s duration plays a key role in it’s management and in finding out whether there is any severe cause behind it”

 “If the temperature doesn’t drop or if you experience severe headaches or notice unusual skin rashes, it could be a severe ailment.”

 Viral fever treatment

 Supriya was advised medicines, proper hydration and rest to recover from viral fever.

-The right medicines should be prescribed for treatment of viral fever.
+The right medicines should be prescribed for the treatment of viral fever.
 If the fever is mild, you could avoid medicines after consulting your doctor.

 “You should steer clear from antibiotics.
 It could cause more harm than good in some cases.”